gvanuxem/jlfricas/README.md

 For general installation instructions see INSTALL.
 For general documentation consult <https://fricas.github.io>.

 To build FriCAS with Julia support, the <code>julia</code> executable needs to be available in your PATH, and a simple <code>./configure --enable-julia</code> should do the trick.
+We require Julia 1.6 or higher.
+Please see https://julialang.org/downloads/ for instructions on how to obtain Julia for your system.
 The required Julia packages are Suppressor, Nemo and SpecialFunctions.

 As of now with Clozure CL [queues](https://github.com/oconnore/queues) is also required.
 Use installed [quicklisp](https://www.quicklisp.org/beta/) with `queues`, and at configure time use the `--with-quicklisp` option, see the `quicklisp` documentation for how to load it and install `queues`.